dipankardas011/napptive-hackathon/README.md

 ![](./logo.png)
 ---
-wemakedevs napptive hackathon on OAM

-trying to acchieve 3 outcomes to create the redis OAM with custom made configmap and app to show the details
+wemakedevs napptive hackathon on OAM trying to acchieve 3 outcomes to deploy the redis using OAM with custom made configmap and app to show the functional aspect

+## Team
+`lets-rock`

 ## Components
 - Redis database